-I AM A PRACTICING IRONIST, if yet unlicensed by any official agency.
-Alas, I have run up against more than a few obstacles using it on the Internet, especially on Facebook.
-I usually use irony there when I want to make a point about someone’s extremely irrational comment—a rather common occurrence on the ‘net.
+I AM A PRACTICING IRONIST.
+Needless to say, I have run up against a few obstacles trying to use it effectively on the internet, especially on Facebook.
+I usually use irony as a rhetorical device when I want to make a point about someone’s extremely irrational or just plain stupid comment—a rather common occurrence.

 Actually, it is doubtful that they think ever.
 1